ministryofjustice/security-guidance/docs/privileged-user-backups-removable-media-and-incident-management-guide.md

 Guidance for system specific privileged users:

--   Where responsible for DOM1 systems, ensure backups are made to offsite locations such as to Dell EMC SANs in the MoJ off-site Ark and Ark-F data centres.
+-   Where responsible for DOM1 systems, ensure backups are made to offsite locations such as to Dell EMC SANs in the off-site Ark and Ark-F data centres.
 -   Where responsible for Quantum systems, ensure backups are made to the redundant data centre.
 -   Where responsible for end user data, ensure data is not stored on or backed up to users' end devices but rather stored on OneDrive or Google Drive.